kayak/redux-data-model/docs/docs/tutorial.md

 Notice we have declared three different reducers.
 Those are mostly for example's sake, since changeCountByX alone would suffice.
 More importantly, is the fact that we are changing the redux state inplace, which might seem a terrible practice to some of you.
-That's not the case since react-resux will enforce immutability via property accessors with [immer], so don't ever bother about destructuring/constructing data and/or deep copying values ever again.
+That's not the case since redux-data-model will enforce immutability via property accessors with [immer], so don't ever bother about destructuring/constructing data and/or deep copying values ever again.
 As a consequence, you can just use shallow comparisons, in order to decide when you need to re-render a component.